NFL survivor picks, knockout pool predictions, Week 9 teams to avoid from proven model

 There are other reasons to fade Denver as well, however.
 Houston appears to be turning around their fortunes with three wins in their last four games.
 Quarterback C.J.
 Stroud played at a high level in the 26-15 win over the San Francisco 49ers on Sunday.
 In that game, he completed 30 of 39 passes (76.9%) for 318 yards and two touchdowns with one interception.

-Despite opening as a road favorite a, the SportsLine's model projects Houston will win this one, making the Broncos a team to stay far away from in NFL survivor pools this week.
+Despite opening as a road favorite, the SportsLine's model projects Houston will win this one, making the Broncos a team to stay far away from in NFL survivor pools this week.
 See which team to pick instead here.

 You can also use the latest FanDuel promo code to get $300 in bonus bets instantly: